 You Say "Dingle," I say "An Daingean"

-If you're planning on visiting the Dingle Peninsula in County Kerry, things might get a little confusing, given that, technically speaking, it no longer exists.
-The whole region has been embroiled in heated controversy after the Irish government ruled in 2005 that as it was in an Irish-language area, Dingle must have a Gaelic name.
+The whole region was embroiled in heated controversy after the Irish government ruled in 2005 that as it was in an Irish-language area, Dingle must have a Gaelic name.
 Since nobody could remember what Dingle's Irish name originally was, the government helpfully invented one for it.
 Cute little Dingle, it decreed, would now be called "An Daingean," which translates as "the Fortress."